ESSD AutoPL disks decouple capacity from performance, allowing you to independently configure provisioned IOPS and performance burst.

 Billing

-Billable items and billing rules
+Billable items

-You are not charged a performance burst fee if the total burst I/O per hour is 100,000 or less, as this is covered by a free quota of 100,000 I/Os.
+If total burst I/O per hour is 100,000 or less, a free quota of 100,000 I/Os applies and no fee is charged.

-Performance burst fee capping rules
+Performance burst fee cap rules

 NoteBurst IOPS does not include baseline performance and provisioned performance.

-Total burst I/O
+Total burst I/O (I/O per hour)

-Maximum burst density
+Maximum burst I/O density (Maximum burst IOPS/GiB)

 Fee before capping